Discovering...

 1 GB / 7 days from $5 | 3 GB / 30 days from $10 | 10 GB / 30 days from $25

-Competitive pricing, straightforward plans
+Competitive pricing, straightforward plan structure

 Data only, smaller support team than Airalo